Infinite-Chess/infinitechess.org/docs/NAVIGATING.md

 [src/client/views](../src/client/views) contains all our EJS documents.

-The routers that actually send these as HTMLs to the client are located in [src/server/routes/root.js](../src/server/routes/root.js).
+The routers that actually send these as htmls to the client are located in [src/server/routes/root.js](../src/server/routes/root.js).

 [src/client/scripts/game](../src/client/scripts/game/) contains all our javascipt code for running the game in the `/play` page in the user's browser.